 If you loved this recipe, I would be really grateful if you can rate the recipe card and share any photos you took on Instagram using #ditchthewheat and tag me in your post or story.

 - 8 ozs of bacon, cooked and chopped

 - 1 medium zucchini, grated (leave peel on if desired)

 - 1/3 cup full-fat coconut milk

-- 1 tbs of
+- 1 tbs of Italian seasoning, dried

 - Salt & pepper to taste

-- Cook bacon and set aside
+- Cook bacon and set aside.

-- Preheat oven to 375-degrees F
+- Preheat oven to 375 degrees F.

-- Dice onion and bell pepper
+- Dice the onion and bell pepper.

-- In a medium bowl, whisk eggs, coconut milk, and seasonings together
+- In a medium bowl, whisk eggs, coconut milk, and seasonings together.

-- Add cooked bacon to skillet
+- Add the cooked bacon to the skillet.

 Trina blogs at Paleo Newbie.
-Trina is an Italian girl who loved her pastas and panini.
+Trina is an Italian girl who loved her pasta and panini.
 All that changed when her husband suggested they try the Paleo lifestyle.
 He’s obviously not Italian.
 So she said arrivederci to the primavera, and hello to the Paleolithic.
 Her site is about her new adventures inside the caveman’s culinary world.
 She’s on a mission to create the best-tasting recipes she can that stick pretty close to the paleo rulebook.DISCLOSURE: Not intended for the treatment or prevention of disease, nor as a substitute for medical treatment, nor as an alternative to medical advice.
 Use of recommendations is at the choice and risk of the reader.
 Ditch the Wheat is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate I earn from qualifying purchases.
 I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
-I only endorse products that believe in.
+I only endorse products that I believe in.